Subcubic Coin Tossing in Asynchrony without PKI

 In Section \ref{strong-coin-chapter}, we use our method.
-To get the strong coins needed for this, we use the Monte Carlo framework of \cite{fkt22} that allows one to get strong coins via asynchronous verifiable secret sharing (AVSS \cite{cr93}).
-We construct two strong binary common coins: A perfectly secure strong coin that costs $O(n^4)$ words, and a cryptographically secure one which costs $O(n^3\log n)$ messages of size $O(\kappa)$ (where $\kappa = \Omega(\log n)$ is a computational security parameter).
-Then, by applying our transformation on these, we get a perfectly secure binary coin $\C_\mathsf{perfect}$ and a cryptographically secure one $\C_\mathsf{crypto}$.
-These two coins can be set to achieve $\delta$-fairness for any $\delta \in (0, 1)$.
+We get the strong coins required for this via the Monte Carlo framework of \cite{fkt22} that allows one to get strong coins via asynchronous verifiable secret sharing (AVSS \cite{cr93}).
+With this framework, we obtain two strong coins: A perfectly secure one costing $O(n^4)$ words, and a cryptographically secure one costing $O(n^3\log n)$ messages of size $O(\kappa)$ (where $\kappa = \Omega(\log n)$ is a security parameter).
+Then, by applying our transformation, we get a perfectly secure binary coin $\C_\mathsf{perfect}$ and a cryptographically secure one $\C_\mathsf{crypto}$, which can both be set to achieve $\delta$-fairness for any $\delta \in (0, 1)$.
 Below, we assume $\delta = 1 - \Omega(\frac{1}{n})$. \begin{itemize} \item The coin $\C_\mathsf{perfect}$ is perfectly secure, which means that it achieves its liveness and $\delta$-fairness guarantees without any conditions.
 For any $\varepsilon > 0$, it can be set to tolerate $t \leq (\frac{1}{4} - \varepsilon)n$ faults.
 This coin costs $O(n^{2.5}(\varepsilon^{-8}(1-\delta)^4 + \log n))$ words, and its latency is $O(\log n)$.
-To obtain it, we use a strong coin based on the perfectly secure AVSS scheme from \cite{aaps24}. \item The coin $\C_\mathsf{crypto}$ is cryptographically secure.
-For any $\varepsilon > 0$, it can be set to tolerate $t \leq (\frac{1}{3} - \varepsilon)n$ faults.
-This coin costs $O(n^{7/3}(1-\delta)^3\varepsilon^{-6}\log n)$ messages of size at most $O(\kappa)$, and its latency is $O(\log n)$.
-To obtain it, we use a strong coin based on the hash-based AVSS scheme from \cite{hashrand}, which is secure in the programmable random oracle (pRO) model.\footnote{With recent techniques \cite{shoup24}, it should be possible to forgo the pRO model, and instead work with the weaker assumptions that the hash function is linear-hiding and collision-resistant.} \end{itemize}
+To obtain it, we use the perfectly secure AVSS scheme from \cite{aaps24}. \item The coin $\C_\mathsf{crypto}$ is cryptographically secure.
+For any $\varepsilon > 0$, $\C_\mathsf{crypto}$ can be set to tolerate $t \leq (\frac{1}{3} - \varepsilon)n$ faults.
+It costs $O(n^{7/3}(1-\delta)^3\varepsilon^{-6}\log n)$ messages of size at most $O(\kappa)$, and its latency is $O(\log n)$.
+To obtain it, we use the hash-based AVSS scheme from \cite{hashrand}, which is secure in the programmable random oracle (pRO) model.\footnote{While the authors of \cite{hashrand} prove their AVSS scheme's security in the non-standard pRO model, they state that with recent techniques \cite{shoup24,ss24} the pRO model can be replaced with the more concrete assumptions about the hash function that it is collision-resistant and linear-hiding.} \end{itemize}